Spark the creativity of parents and children alike, with

 twine.
 The teeth and claws were pieces of wood; the knobbly knees

 were bits of bark and the prickles, eyes and wart were made from

 papier-mâché.
 A toy mouse completed the ensemble!

-with many items donated by parents.
-There was also a book stall and
+of these items were donated by parents.
+There was also a book stall

 offered for the most correct answers and for the creators of the

 best-loved scarecrow.
 It's an event that really grabbed the